English Proficiency

 English Language Endorsement

 The Undergraduate University Track Pathway (U-Track Pathway) is the Center for English as a Second Language (CESL)’s English proficiency pathway program.
-It features a content-based curriculum specifically for students conditionally-admitted undergraduate students to the University of Arizona.
+It features a content-based curriculum specifically for conditionally admitted students to the University of Arizona.

 Students learn content similar to what they will encounter in their first year as undergraduate students and thereby improve their language abilities.
 They also enroll in a CESL-supported general education course for credit; this course will count toward any major at the University of Arizona.

-With CESL's English Language Endorsement, students in the U-Track Pathway can fulfill U of A's minimum English language proficiency requirement without taking an additional TOEFL or IELTS exam.
+With CESL's English Language Endorsement, students in the U-Track Pathway can fulfill U of A's minimum English language proficiency requirement without taking an additional exam.

 Students are encouraged to enroll in the U-Track Pathway for 2 sessions (1 semester).
 CESL’s U-Track Pathway is available in-person on our main campus.